liip/LiipFunctionalTestBundle/README.md

 Introduction
 ============

-This Bundle provides base classes for functional tests to assist in setting up test-databases and loading fixtures.
+This Bundle provides base classes for functional tests.
 It also provides a DI aware mock builder for unit tests.

 Documentation
 ------------